Clkwong3/ThoughtWave/README.md

 3. **Set Up MongoDB:**

    - Ensure MongoDB is installed and running.
 If not, download and install it from [here](https://www.mongodb.com/download-center/community/releases).
-   - Use either MongoDB Compass or the MongoDB shell to interact with the database.
+   - Use either the [MongoDB Compass](https://www.mongodb.com/try/download/compass) or the [MongoDB shell](https://www.mongodb.com/try/download/shell) to interact with the database.

 4. **Configure the Environment:**